 At the end of semester 4, all students are required to present and discuss their dissertation plan before a Qualification Board composed of the supervisors, an external evaluator (whenever possible, a member of the External Advisory Committee of PhD-COMP) and one member of the Programme’s Directive Board who will chair the session.

-By the end of semester 8, students deliver their thesis (recommended average length: 80 000 words) according to the procedure established by the Academic Office of the Faculty of Arts and Humanities of the University of Lisbon.
+By the end of semester 8, students deliver their thesis (recommended average length: 80 000 words) according to the procedure established by the Academic Office of the School of Arts and Humanities of the University of Lisbon (see relevant documents).